Marijuana Edibles: Dosage, Effects, Gummies, & Everything You Need to Know

 Cannabis pills and capsules are not exactly the same thing as an edible, but you do ingest them.

-Edibles pills and capsules are like vitamins but better because besides making you live longer it just makes you nice and high.
+Edibles pills and capsules are like vitamins but better, because they don’t only help you live longer, but they also get you nice and high.

 They are a popular edible product and you’ll find a range of THC and CBD pills at your local dispensary.
 It makes for a great to enjoy marijuana discreetly.